CarolineCollins/Assignment-3-MSB1015/logbook.md

 eg in KNIME in a relational database (ie not in memory) and a consequence is that you can parallelise.
 - the structure is Open Source
 - It is useful to ask yourself: can I explain the code in my assignments as a workflow?
-#### Nextflow:
+##### Nextflow:
 Why yet another workflow?
 ` https://www.nextflow.io/index.html#Features `

 Recent, since 2017.
 One design decision was not to make it graphical.
 Information channels link nodes.
 You can see some examples on `openrisknet.org`
+Egon's opinion:
-Egon's opinion: one defect of N is that it is hard to see what is going on in background.
+- one defect of N is that it is hard to see what is going on in background.
  This makes it super-important to document what you think is going on.
+ I struggle to see the data in the channel
+ I cannot easily how many processes have started
+- NB reading from a channel is not at all the same as reading from a file eg the order is not guaranteed
+- The multiline string defined within """   """ is something Groovy will run on the command line
+- N is smart, but not v transparent, so you need to make up for this in your documentation.
+- Manon asks in what platform we will be working - coding in a plain text editor like Notepad with extension ".nf"
+- Docker: the nodes in the workflow can be Docker images, eg:
+  """
+  blast
+  cat
+  """
+ where blast and cat are 2 programs AKA *microservices* the smallest Docker is around 30MB
+ Docker get started is a useful resource; "fire up one of these nodes" the nodes are isolated modular bits of functionality IN -> thing -> OUT Docker image is a bit like an App
+ Docker Hub a bit like an App Store
+ (even includes its own OS therefore easy to move around between machines eg. if you need persistence of data you can keep a DB in there) docker pull thing docker run thing
+ - busybox is a small very small Linux-based OS

 #### Day 2:
 after a big Windows update last night, I reopen the Ubuntu app and, due to my lack of ability with the command line interface,